mmphego/mmphego.github.io/_posts/2021-02-01-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 machine.

 To fix this, modify your current projects Vagrantfile to use another port.
-Example, where '1234' would be replaced by a unique host port:
+For example, where '1234' would be replaced by a unique host port:

   config.vm.forward_port 80, 1234
 ```